Soundbendor/music_discourse_prediction/README.md

 # Music Discourse Prediction - soundbendor lab

 A package for training music emotion recognition models using social media comments.
-Predicting continous music emotion labels (e.g. valence, arousal) is limited by
+Measuring continous emotion labels (e.g. valence, arousal) for music is challenging, typically relying on human annotators to listen to musical samples and rate their percieved emotion.
+As emotion is a subjective quantity, a large set of annotations are needed per sample in order to make a statistically significant inference about the emotional qualities of a song.
+This makes music emotion annotation expensive and time-consuming.
+Our study seeks to explore a system for automatically estimating the average emotional response of a listener to a piece of music by using social media comments related to that piece of music.
+We provide a system for collecting social media datasets related to musical discourse and for training BERT-like models on this data.

 You can find our paper here: https://link.springer.com/chapter/10.1007/978-3-031-44260-5_6